Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Living things must match their adaptations to the right habitat so that they can get what they need and stay alive.
 - When habitats change, organisms may **migrate, adapt further, or risk dying out**, so protecting habitats keeps living things safe.
 - Draw a table in your notebook listing **organism, habitat, and adaptation** to help you remember how each example survives.

+- Create a study box in your notebook for **habitat** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **habitat** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment